Felix-Paetsch/MartinDemoProject/dev/notes/notes.md

+Errors with specific types
+Give some primitive types we use in the outside world type names which make sence

 Return errors aren't handled correctly with ptotocols Allow getting libraries (and plugins) from address
 In the filter method in debug: If there is an error, just think of it as false